ionic-enterprise/tutorials/docs/portals/training/ios/02-creating-a-portal.md

 Once complete, the Jobsync app will dynamically load the appropriate web app into a Portal configured within this detail view.

 A good first step is to configure and display a Portal, loading a sample web app to ensure the configuration works.
-In the next section, you will utilize the Portals CLI to generate such a sample web app and sync it with the iOS project.
+In the next section, you will utilize the Portals CLI to generate a sample web app and sync it with the iOS project.

 ## Syncing the sample web app

-The Portals CLI offers the <a href="https://ionic.io/docs/portals/cli/commands/poc" target="_blank">`poc` command</a>, downloading a prebuilt example web app reflecting Portal information and can be used to test communication through a Portal.
+The Portals CLI offers the <a href="https://ionic.io/docs/portals/cli/commands/poc" target="_blank">`poc` command</a>, which will download a prebuilt example web app that can be used to test communication through a Portal.

 Run the following command in the terminal at the repository root: